jimbojw/karmarank/content/02-origin-story.md

 For each such person, $k_i$ is your **karma with person** $i$: the signed "emotional value" they get from telling a story about you and your work.

-* A positive $k_i$ is, "She saved our launch with that tool."
+- A positive $k_i$ is, "She saved our launch with that tool."
-* A negative $k_i$ is, "He keeps slipping deadlines and making excuses."
+- A negative $k_i$ is, "He keeps slipping deadlines and making excuses."

 The last term, $S_i$, is their **Status** in this field—capital $S$ on purpose, because it's the most important term.
 It's not just job title, but their actual ability to move decisions and narratives as it pertains _to you_.
 It's a weight: how much their stories about you count when they reach the people who allocate promotions, opportunities, and resources.

 The implications are brutally simple.
-Helping a lot of low-status people a little versus helping a few high-status people a lot can produce the same Net Karma.
+Helping a lot of low-Status people a little versus helping a few high-Status people a lot can produce the same Net Karma.
 From a purely karmic ROI perspective, it is **cheaper** to create one ecstatic director than ten mildly satisfied ICs.
 One well-placed success story can outweigh a dozen quiet "yeah, it's fine"s lower in the hierarchy.

 That's what I'd just done, accidentally.
 I hadn't "improved the codebase" in some abstract, global sense.
 I had improved my **Net Karma** by creating a couple of high-weight $S_i$ nodes who could now tell positive stories ($k_i > 0$) about me in a critical meeting.